Additional Opportunities Facilitated by Chevalier – Chevalier College

 Benefits from Involvement

-The opportunity to challenge yourself and achieve goals as part of a team.
-You’ll also enjoy making friends.
+The opportunity to challenge yourself and achieve goals as part of a team, whilst making new friends.

 • Leadership, team building and survival skills that will set you up for life.

-• The ability to lead a group of people to achieve an objective, including the ability to plan and communicate that plan, as well as being able to control, motivate and encourage a team to succeed
+• The ability to plan, communicate and lead a group of people to achieve an objective, whilst being able to control, motivate and encourage a team to succeed.

 • The resilience to keep going, even when things go wrong.